Last updated: September 30, 2025

 Analysis

 To further FCTC Arts.
-5.2 and 9, the law or regulations should regulate ingredients that facilitate nicotine uptake, such as ammonia.
+5.2 and 9, the law should regulate ingredients that facilitate nicotine uptake, such as ammonia.

 Ingredients which may create an impression of health benefits